Skip to main content

 The Yorkshire Pot Map

 Below you will see the approximate location of the passages of the Yorkshire System caves.
-Ther eare currently 9 entrances to the system, but the level of survey for many of the maps includes a lot of error, making an exact layout of the cave map difficult.
-From here you can get any idea of the expedition objectives, camp locations, and more.
+There are currently 9 entrances into the cave system, but the level of survey for many of the maps includes a lot of error, making an exact layout of the cave map difficult.
+From here you can get any idea of the caving expedition objectives, camp locations, and more.

 The Chocolate Chamber